Mosquitoes die quickly after biting humans and livestock treated with the drug

 Vector control, the most effective strategy for fighting malaria, is doubly threatened by widespread insecticide resistance and behavioral adaptations that allow mosquitoes to elude treated bed nets and homes treated with long-lasting sprays.
 A new challenge has been presented by the emergence of COVID-19.
 As COVID continues its rapid spread and disrupts malaria services, there has been an increase in malaria incidence.

-ISGlobal’s project, known as BOHEMIA (Broad One Health Endectocide-based Malaria Intervention in Africa), seeks to reduce malaria transmission with the help of anti-parasitic drug ivermectin, which is considered to kill biting mosquitos.
-The project will evaluate impact of the mass distribution of ivermectin in Tanzania and Mozambique during the rainy season, when malaria is most prevalent.
+ISGlobal’s project, known as BOHEMIA (Broad One Health Endectocide-based Malaria Intervention in Africa), seeks to reduce malaria transmission with the help of the anti-parasitic drug ivermectin, which kills biting mosquitos.
+The project will evaluate the impact of the mass distribution of ivermectin in Tanzania and Mozambique during the rainy season, when malaria is most prevalent.

 BOHEMIA complements malaria-preventing tools Unitaid supports through projects that are introducing insecticide-treated bed nets, long-lasting indoor insecticide sprays, malaria vaccine’s and better medicines for treatment and prevention.